-NVIDIA AI screenshot
+NVIDIA screenshot

-What is NVIDIA AI?
+What is NVIDIA?

 NVIDIA AI is a thorough platform and ecosystem of GPU-accelerated tools, frameworks, and enterprise software designed to enable organizations to build, deploy, and scale artificial intelligence applications.
 The platform provides access to NVIDIA's powerful GPUs (including A100, H100, and consumer-grade options), alongside software frameworks like CUDA, cuDNN, and TensorRT that optimise deep learning workloads.
 NVIDIA AI serves enterprises, researchers, and developers who need high-performance computing infrastructure for training large language models, computer vision systems, and other AI applications.
 The platform is notable for its widespread adoption in the AI industry, offering both free developer tools and premium enterprise solutions, making it accessible to startups while serving Fortune 500 companies.